- Theresa Downs

 We managed to find some really great restaurants and bars in both Oahu and the Big Island.
 Some of the most memorable….

-Kamuela Provision Company (KPC) is located in the over-the- top Hilton Waikoloa Village resort (complete with its own train and boat to ferry guests around the complex); 69-425 Waikoloa Beach Drive Waikoloa, Hawaii 96738.
-While the resort is definitely worth a visit if not a complete stay; the restaurant, alone, makes it a worth-while stop.
+It is located in the over-the-top Hilton Waikoloa Village resort (complete with its own train and boat to ferry guests around the complex); 69-425 Waikoloa Beach Drive Waikoloa, Hawaii 96738.
+While the resort is worth a visit if not a complete stay, the restaurant, alone, makes it a worthwhile stop.
 Elegantly native, the restaurant boasts of amazing views as well as an extensive menu and wine list.
 We were lucky enough to sit on the terrace and have the sunset and ocean provide the entertainment.
-Expensive, but definitely worth it.
+It's expensive, but worth it.

 Pineapples was a hoot!
 Featuring locally sourced ingredients, this open air restaurant is perfect (and very popular) to sample the local Hilo fare.
 I tried the amazing sweet potato curry, which was incredible.
 Drinks were inventive and obviously featured a lot of pineapple.
 Go, sit back and sip one of their special concoctions and feel like a real native!